Mass Air flow Sensor (MAF): how it works, symptoms, problems, testing

-Mass Air Flow Sensor (MAF)
+Mass Air flow Sensor (MAF).

-A Mass Airflow Sensor (MAF) is one of the components of a car electronic fuel injection system.
-A mass air flow sensor is installed inside the intake air duct between the air filter and the intake manifold of the engine.
+The Mass Air Flow sensor (MAF) is one of the key components of an electronic fuel injection system in your car.
+It is installed between the air filter and the intake manifold of the engine.
+See the diagram

 How a hot-wire air flow sensor works

-Toyota mass airflow sensor (MAF)
+Toyota mass air flow sensor (MAF).

 Mass air flow sensor problems